dNationCloud/kubernetes-monitoring/helpers/ci_cd_image/README.md

 # Jsonnet

 A simple Docker image includes jsonnet, jsonnetfmt, jsonnet-lint, yq and jsonnet lib like grafonnet-lib, kube-libsonnet and grafonnet-polystat-panel.
-Docker image was build for the CI/CD purposes or to avoid having to install jsonnet tools on your computer (keep it in docker).
+Docker image was built for the CI/CD purposes or to avoid having to install jsonnet tools on your computer (keep it in docker).

 # Usage